JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 ## What you'll teach us

-Just to reiterate that we need you to tell us what you want to pursue, and show us what you've been learning so that we can learn more and be able to help you out.
+Just to reiterate that we need you to show us what you've been coding already and talk about your next goals.
+That way, we can learn about the technologies you're already using, if we need to, and then help you out!
 Perhaps we can help you solve an issue or just start coding something new and advanced just for fun.
-But, it will depend on your interests and goals.
+It all depends on your interests and your goals.

 ## Resources for going further